 Hint: You can also use the Kibana Confguration GUI for configuring the Action Groups.

 An action group is simply a collection of permissions with a telling name.
 Action groups are defined in the file

 sg_roles.yml.
 Action groups can be nested.

 Using action groups is the preferred way of assigning permissions to a role.

 The file structure is very simple:

-Search Guard ships with a list of pre-defined action groups that are suitable for most use cases.
+Search Guard ships with a list of built-in action groups that are suitable for most use cases.

 Index-level action groups